adamsilverstein/theme-roulette/readme.txt

 Switches the theme 5 out of 10 loads (50 %) - adjust this setting with the 'thmr_times_to_switch_out_of_ten' filter.

 WARNING: The plugin may create additional load on your server, and may bring your site down if the activated theme throws a PHP error.
-Unlikely to happen with one of the top themes
+This is a novelty plugin, use at your own risk!

 == Installation ==